Toward Self-Adjusting k-ary Search Tree Networks: Introduction

-Tree-based SANs were further studied following SplayNet, possibly due to being more easy to analyze and deploy.
-ReNets \cite{avin2021renets} are bounded-degree SANs based on combining ego-trees, which are trees where the source is a node and the leaves are the communicated destinations.
-In this design, ego-trees are stars or splay trees, depending on the number of destinations.
-ReNets achieve desirable optimality properties (static optimality) for sparse communication patterns.
-Ego-trees were further studied in the form of self-adjusting single-source tree networks in \cite{avin2022push, avin2022deterministic}, which provided a number of constant competitive (dynamically optimal) randomized and deterministic algorithms with good experimental performance.
-SplayNet has also been the basis of distributed tree SANs \cite{peres2021distributed, cbnet-paper}.
+Tree-based SANs were further studied following SplayNet, due to being more easy to analyze and deploy.
+ReNets \cite{avin2021renets} are bounded-degree SANs based on combining ego-trees, which are trees where the source is a node and the remaining nodes are the destinations to which the source node has communicated with.
+In this design, ego-trees are stars or splay trees, depending on whether the number of destinations exceeds the degree bound.
+ReNets achieve static optimality for sparse communication patterns, which is a desirable optimality property \cite{avin2013locally, avin2019toward}.
+Ego-trees were further studied in the form of self-adjusting single-source tree networks in \cite{avin2022deterministic, avin2022push}, which provided a number of constant competitive (dynamically optimal) randomized and deterministic algorithms with good experimental performance.
+SplayNet has also been the basis of distributed tree SANs \cite{cbnet-paper, peres2021distributed} and of SANs in a cost model with non-unit cost for changing a link in the topology \cite{DBLP:conf/infocom/lazySANsInfocom22}.
 All the results mentioned above are for binary tree networks.

-SANs that are not tree-based have also been studied but are not related to our work.
+Alternative directions have also been studied. \cite{avin2019demand} studied how to construct offline SANs when the demand is known, under certain assumptions on the communication patterns (e.g. sparse demand). \cite{griner2021cerberus} presents a topology adjustment algorithm that uses static or dynamic topologies according to the identified traffic patterns (latency-sensitive, all-to-all, elephant flows).
+SANs that are not tree-based have also been studied, e.g. Skip List Networks \cite{avin2020working}.

+\textbf{Paper organization. } In Section~\ref{sec:model}, we introduce all the necessary definitions.
+In Section~\ref{sec:static}, we explain how to build demand-aware optimal tree network using dynamic programming and how to build a quasi-optimal tree for the uniform workload.
+In Section~\ref{sec:online}, we present novel rotations for $k$-ary SplayNet and present two heuristics.
+In Section~\ref{sec:experiments}, we experimentally evaluate the cost of our new network structures.
+Finally, we conclude in Section~\ref{sec:conclusion}.